Skip to main content

 “I am Manorama’s brother, Mohitosh.”
 Bondita and Aniruddha exchanged glances before they invited Mohitosh in and closed the door.
 Bondita placed down a glass of water and some tea as Mohitosh spoke, wiping his forehead with his handkerchief.

-“Manorama didn’t come to college since Monday.”
-Bondita interrupted with a frown “I assumed she was busy.”
+“Manorama hasn’t come to college since Monday.”
+Bondita interrupted with a frown, “I assumed she was busy.”

 “Busy?”
-Mohitosh looked agitated “Busy with all nasty things except studies.”
+Mohitosh looked agitated “Busy with all the nasty things except studies.”
 He shook his head.

 “So, she is missing?”
 Aniruddha asked, rubbing his hands together and frowning.